-The following table presents fees for professional audit services and other services rendered to us by PwC for the fiscal years ended January 31, 2022 and January 31, 2021.
+The following table presents fees for professional audit services and other services rendered to us by PwC for the fiscal years ended January 31, 2023 and January 31, 2022.

-Fee Categories FY21 Fees FY20 Fees
+Fee Categories FY22 Fees FY21 Fees

-Audit fees \$3,371,500 \$350,000
+Audit fees \$1,602,200 \$3,371,500

+Audit related services \$79,901

-Tax fees \$70,314 \$100,590
+Tax fees \$77,645 \$70,314

 Other non-audit fees \$2,900 \$2,900

-Total fees \$3,444,714 \$453,490
+Total fees \$1,762,646 \$3,444,714

 Audit fees.
 These amounts consist of fees and expenses for professional services necessary to perform an audit or review in accordance with the standards of the PCAOB, including services rendered for the audit of RTR's annual financial statements and review of quarterly financial statements starting in fiscal year 2021.
-These amounts for fiscal year 2021 also include fees for services that are normally incurred in connection with regulatory filings, such as comfort letters, consents, and review of documents filed with the SEC, service fees related to specific transactions and events, and fees in connection with our IPO.
+These amounts also include fees for services that are normally incurred in connection with regulatory filings, such as comfort letters, consents, and review of documents filed with the SEC, and service fees related to specific transactions and events.
+In fiscal year 2021, fees included fees in connection with our IPO.